weiansheng/DataViz/README.md

 # DataViz
-This code is to analyze exploratory and explanatory data analysis on the crime data.
+This code is to perform exploratory and explanatory data analysis on a crime data.
 The crime data represents the number of reported crimes (per 100,000 population) across seven categories of crimes for each state in the US.

 |State|Murder|Rape|Robbery|Aggravated Assault|Burglary|Larceny Theft|Motor Vehicle Theft|